 - Honey sesame sticks: are 150 calories per ounce and a staple of my backpacking food (reliably from Whole Foods).
 I sometimes mix them 50/50 with candied nuts (many nut options from TJ’s) for variety.

 - Peanut M&M’s (or even better almonds) are still great.
 Cheap, melt proof, and available almost everywhere (even on the GR20 in Corsica!) they are tasty, high in calories, easy to pack and eat.
 And recently there is a dark chocolate version of the plain M&M’s which I have been scattering into my GORP.

 - Energy Bars: The best energy bars are compact and have reasonable caloric density and nutrition.
 They are easy to procure, no effort to pack, and are easily unwrapped and eaten on the trail.
 They are expensive though.
-I like many varieties of Pro Bars, and Lara Bars.
+I like many varieties of Pro Bars, Kind Bars and Lara Bars.
 These have healthy, natural ingredients, less sugars and good nutrition.
-The Pro Bars and some of the Lara Bars are close to 125 calories per ounce. *Organic Vegan Food Bars?
+The Pro Bars and Kind Bars are close to 125 calories per ounce. *Organic Vegan Food Bars?